tystar86/python_exercises/Tasks/math.md

 ```

 #29.
->Write a Python program to calculate wind chill index.
+>Write a function to calculate wind chill index.

 **Expected Output :**
 ```